vyos/vyos-documentation/docs/install.rst

 As you have our public key, you just need the signature of the software you want to verify.

-.. note:: **In order to get the signature, go to your web browser and append .asc to the URL of your dowloaded VyOS image**.
+.. note:: **In order to get the signature, go to your web browser and append .asc to the URL of your downloaded VyOS image**.
 You will download a small *.asc* file, that's the signature of your image.

 So finally you can verify the authenticity of your image.